hyperledger-archives/composer-knowledge-wiki/knowledge.md

 ### :information_source:  Runtime install errors (Composer)

-The following are a selection of answers, to help understand what you may be encountering:
+The following are a selection of answers, to help understand what you may be encountering - in some cases, multiple resolution choices may be offered:

 | Message encountered | Resolution
 | :---------------------- | :-----------------------
 | Error: No valid responses from any peers  | see below
 | Error: Error: Endpoint read failed |  This is likely to be a connection (.json) config issue -  it needs to be configured for TLS (or non-TLS if that's your setup) communications - depending on your desired configuration.
 | Error: Error: Error trying to ping.
 Error: Composer runtime (0.16.1) is not compatible with client (0.16.0) | You have a mismatch of versions.
 This could occur using Composer REST server, APIs, App Generator or CLI.
 Suggest to uninstall the relevant modules eg `composer uninstall -g composer-cli` (also `composer-rest-server`, `generator-hyperledger-composer`, `composer-playground` npm modules that you have installed - then `npm install -g` the same level - check [**release notes**](https://github.com/hyperledger/composer/releases/) for the current release level - ensure you do so as a non-privileged user.
 |Error: Error trying to instantiate composer runtime.
-Error: Error: Invalid results returned ::NOT_FOUND| Has a `composer runtime install` been done?
+Error: Error: Invalid results returned ::NOT_FOUND (1/2)| Has a `composer runtime install` been done?
 Which document/tutorial are you following?
 Have you forgotten to create/start the Fabric channel your BN profile is referring to ?
 Are you trying to run on Windows 7/10 ?
 Please check these and take appropriate action(s).
+|Error: Error trying to instantiate composer runtime.
+Error: Error: Invalid results returned ::NOT_FOUND (2/2)|Are the channel names correct?
+Do they match or are there different names specified for the channel in your Fabric config metadata / files vis-a-vis the channel name in the `connection.json` file (which is a constituent part of the .card file you're using for the composer CLI command) - this is often a reason / cause for the error you see.

 #### :card_index: [back to base camp :camping: ](#top)